Gartner® report: 9 Principles for Improving Cloud Resilience

 5. Set up your dashboards, recovery time objectives and other relevant factors that you intend to measure against

-Testing and approval
+Testing and approval of runbook templates

-After you have built the runbook, test it with the relevant teams to ensure that the critical path and task dependencies are optimal.
+After you build the runbook, test it with the relevant teams to ensure that the critical path and task dependencies are optimal.
 Similarly, gather feedback from users and stakeholders and make adjustments accordingly.
 Furthermore, conduct a runthrough of the tasks to validate the effectiveness of the runbook and that timings are correct.

 Factor in both regular maintenance checks and ad-hoc updates in relation to technological, procedural, and/or organizational changes.
 At minimum, your runbook should be updated every time there is a significant change to your application/service and reviewed annually.